GHGibonus/Atom-boilua/README.md

 ## **Installation**

 ### **Requirements**
-- A Python3.5 or higher interpreter avaliable on the system.
+- A [Python](https://www.python.org)3.5 or higher interpreter avaliable on the system.
 - The autocomplete-lua and language-lua packages.
-- The game that this package is supposed to help you mod!
+- The game that this package is supposed to help you mod, already installed!
 - The [Atom editor](https://atom.io/)

 Aquire all the forementioned software before going to the next section.

 ### **Download**

-`apm install atom-boilua` et voila!
+`apm install Atom-boilua` et voila!

-You can also search for `atom-boilua` in the install tab and install it through the UI.
+You can also search for `Atom-boilua` in the install tab and install it through the UI.

 ### **Configuration**
 Please look into the package's settings to configure your installation.